waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/science_page/README.md

 These recorders can be easily fastened to trees where they blend in and constantly record audio.
 ### Solar BAR
 ![solar_bar_panel](https://user-images.githubusercontent.com/84532371/122977989-9f1e9b80-d35b-11eb-8366-8d3009f617df.jpg)
-The second type of device that is being used is the solar powered BAR.
+The second type of device that is being used is the Solar BAR.
+These recorders have the same recording capabilites as the BAR-LT, but their battery is charged by a solar panel.
+If the are deployed in a place with consistent sunlight, they can record continuously for long periods of time.

 ## Benefits of the Project